FREQUENTLY ASKED QUESTIONS

-Our remapping service usually takes between 2 and 5 hours to complete depending on your vehicle.
-This includes the pre-tuning health check, reading your vehicle's ECU software, creating your new software, writing the new software to the vehicle, and data logging to confirm your vehicle is running healthy.
-Please dont be fooled and compare us to services that will remap your car in the driveway without ever driving it.
+Our remapping service typically takes between 2 and 5 hours to complete, depending on your vehicle.
+This process includes a pre-tuning health check, reading your vehicle's ECU software, creating bespoke new software, writing the new software to the vehicle, and data logging to ensure your vehicle is running optimally.
+Please don't be misled by comparing us to services that will remap your car on the driveway without ever taking it for a test drive.

 Do I get a warranty?

-We offer a lifetime warranty on the software, we will reinstall any overwritten, lost or corrupt remap that is programmable via the OBD port.
-We will charge labour only for any bench flash ECU that requires the software to be reinstalled.
+We offer a lifetime warranty on the software, we will reinstall any overwritten, lost or corrupt remap for a labour charge only.
+We will charge additional labour for any bench flash ECU that requires the software to be reinstalled.
 Since we do not provide or fit any parts or modify your vehicle mechanically we cannot provide any mechanical warranty on your vehicle.
 Remapping is carried out at your own risks as per our terms and conditions.